nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ------------------------------------------------------Exercise------------------------------------------------------
-recommend                                                             Get a recommended workout exercise NAME_OF_EXERCISE /CALORIES_BURNT                             Add an exercise entry view exercise                                                         View your exercise entries view exercise DATE/MONTH/YEAR (dd/MM/yyyy)                            View your exercise entries on a specified date
+recommend                                                             Get a recommended workout reccomend WORKOUT_CATEGORY                                            Get a workout for a specific category or body part exercise NAME_OF_EXERCISE /CALORIES_BURNT                             Add an exercise entry view exercise                                                         View your exercise entries view exercise DATE/MONTH/YEAR (dd/MM/yyyy)                            View your exercise entries on a specified date